Sociology (SOC)

 3.0 hours lecture

 Introductory study of the major concepts, theoretical approaches, and methods of sociology.
 Topics include social structure, culture, social control, deviance, social stratification, globalization, ethnic and race relations, gender, sexuality, social institutions, social interaction, socialization and social change.
 Course objectives include the ability to apply sociological ideas to everyday life.
-(C-ID SOCI 110) (AA/AS GE, CSU, CSU GE, IGETC, UC)
+(C-ID SOCI 110) (CSU/UC) (AA/AS-D, CSU-D, IGETC-4)

 SOC-125